MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 The Terminal Link automated train is the quickest at around four minutes, running between Terminal B and Terminal C. You do not need a boarding pass to use it - it's accessible to all passengers.
 Follow the signs from inside the terminal.
 The free shuttle bus runs 24 hours a day between terminals if you prefer, though it takes longer and is more dependent on traffic.

-Ad - Don't miss out on the latest Walt Disney World offers
+Don't miss out on the latest Walt Disney World package offers for Brits ↓

 MCO Terminal C - Our Verdict

 You don't get a choice in which terminal your flight uses, and now that all major UK airlines have moved to Terminal C, it's your new home at MCO whether you like it or not.
 The good news is that it's without question the better terminal.
-It's newer, cleaner, and the arrivals experience is a genuine improvement on what came before.
+It's newer, cleaner, and the arrivals experience is an improvement on what came before.

 And honestly?
 The moment you're through the airport and on your way to Walt Disney World, it becomes a very distant memory.
 (Until you have to go home, of course).

-Click here to search cheap UK to Orlando Flights >
+Click here to search cheap UK to Orlando flights >

 Which UK airlines fly from MCO Terminal C?